jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Bootstrapping the model with historical data to derive usable strategy parameters
 - Resampling inhomogeneous time series to homogeneous time series
 - Selection of highly-correlated stock pair
-- The ability to short on stock and long the other.
+- The ability to short on one stock and long the other.
-- Using volatility ratio to detect up trend or down trend.
+- Using volatility ratio to detect up or down trend.
 - Fair valuation of security using beta, or the mean over some past interval.
 - One pandas DataFrame to store prices, another one to store indicator values.